-- b) The Police Pension Scheme (PPS) for police officers who joined before April 2006.
-The employee contributions are 14.25%-15.05% of salary and maximum benefits are achieved after 30 years' service.
-Contribution rates are dependent on salary. - c) The New Police Pension Scheme (NPPS) for police officers who either joined from April 2006 or transferred from the PPS.
-The employee contributions are 11.00%-12.75% of salary and maximum benefits are achieved after 35 years' service.
-Contribution rates are dependent on salary. - d) The Police Pension 2015 Scheme for police officers is a Career Average Revalued Earnings (CARE) scheme, for those who either joined from April 2015 or transferred from PPS or NPPS.
+- b) The Police Pension Scheme (PPS) for police officers who joined before April 2006 is now closed and all active members have been transferred to the CARE scheme. - c) The New Police Pension Scheme (NPPS) for police officers who either joined from April 2006 or transferred from the PPS is now closed and all active members have been transferred to the CARE scheme. - d) The Police Pension 2015 Scheme for police officers is a Career Average Revalued Earnings (CARE) scheme, for those who either joined from April 2015 or transferred from PPS or NPPS.
 The employee contributions are 12.44%-13.78% of salary and the Normal Pension Age is 60 although there are protections for eligible officers to retire earlier.
 Contribution rates are dependent on salary.

 All police pension schemes are unfunded defined benefit schemes, meaning that there are no investment assets built up to meet pension liabilities.
 Employees' and employer's contribution levels are based on percentages of pensionable pay set nationally by the Home Office and are subject to triennial revaluation by the Government Actuary's Department.
 The actuarial valuation has set the employer contribution rate for all three police pension schemes from 1 April 2019 as 31% of pensionable pay.
-A pensions top-up grant from the Home Office is received which funds contributions to a level of 21.3% and in 2022/23 a specific grant of £1.2m was received to part fund the cost of the recent change in contribution rates.
+A pensions top-up grant from the Home Office is received which funds contributions to a level of 21.3% and in 2023/24 a specific grant of £1.2m was received to part fund the cost of the recent change in contribution rates.
 The CIES meets the costs of injury awards and the capital value of ill-health benefits.